CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

 The focus of this document is eliminating the move step from the CCW pipeline.
 Nothing precludes a background process outside of the pipeline from periodically moving or deletng processed files.
 Such a background process could also compress the files as it moves them.
-This document will discuss ideas for how those processes might work in the future possibilities section.
+This document will discuss ideas for how those processes might work in the **Potential Solutions** section and a specific recommendation in the **Proposed Solution** section.

-## Proposed Solution
+## Potential Solutions

 This section lists, in order of increasing complexity, several possible alternatives to the S3 move operation.
-The author recommends that BFD implement Option-P (full progress tracking), possibly with the addition of status file upload from option MF.

 ### Option B: Only Move the Manifest File